pazernykormoran/backtesterrb30/README.md

     #override
     def on_event(self, message):
-        # your function body here
-        trade_value = message['value']
-        self._trade(trade_value)
+        self._trade(message['value'])
 ~~~

 # Debug mode

 ## Usage of debug mode
 Framework gives you access to debug mode that allows you printing summary charts and descriptions every step of your debug.
 To enable use debug while implementing your strategy follow below steps:
-- Somewhere in your "on_feed" method use "_debug_breakpoint" method.
+- Use "_debug_breakpoint" method somewhere in your "on_feed" method.
 This works as breakpoint while debugging.
 The code will stop in this place.
-- Run your strategy backtest and press "d" letter in any moment during backtest loop.
+- Press "ctrl+d" in any moment during backtest loop.
 This will cause entering debug mode and stopping the code in the nearest moment when your code occurs "_debug_breakpoint" function.
 You should also se summary and charts printed for current moment of backtest.
+- Press "ctrl+n" for next.
-- Press "n" button for next or "q" for quit debug mode.
+- Press "ctrl+q" for quit debug mode.

 #TODO gif